C4RAXESS/C4RAXESS/README.md

 • I DO NOT SUPPORT THE GRACE DRAMA. i just like the characters.

-• I really like mahito as a character throw tamatoes at me thats fine
+• I really like mahito as a character throw tamatoes at me thats fine (not a yume or kin)

 • YUMESHIPPER.
 Yume with bone marrow from ihasafacelulz block me if that bothers you.